antoniomgf1998/Portfolio/README.md

 #### RNN Results

+&emsp;The final version of the RNN implementation in our data can be found [here](https://github.com/antoniomgf1998/Portfolio/blob/master/LSTM/RNN_V4_predict_route+visualize_predictions.ipynb)

 &emsp;By the time we started our RNN implementation I was busy and still in charge of the DMM approach so I missed the first implementations which were focused in trying to predict just one ship route learning from small segments of it, getting some "acceptable results" (mse <= 0.001).
 This value of loss is not conclusive taking into account that an error of 0.00001 in (lat,lon) coordinates means 100m of real errors in our predictions, and this was only the first phase (we were pretending to move from positional prediction to other features predictions).
 Even though the data is scaled and mse cannot be directly compared to real error, I made some calculations that clarified there was something unexpectedly wrong going on.
 > <a href="https://www.codecogs.com/eqnedit.php?latex=Let\:(X,Y)\epsilon(\mathbb{R}^{2n}\times\mathbb{R}^{2})\:be\:the\:dataset\:and\:\gamma\epsilon\mathbb{R}^2&space;\:be\:our\:positional\:predictions\:\\where\:n=timesteps-1.\\\\&space;Defining\:as\:assumable\:that\:given\:(Y_i,\gamma_i),&space;|Y_i-\gamma_i|\le10^{-5}\:\:(10\:meters),\\&space;Which\:traduced\:to\:scaled\:data(X^s,Y^s,\gamma^s),\:as\:it\:reduces\:the\:order\:of\\\:magnitude\:10^2\:is:\\\\&space;|Y^s_i-\gamma^s_i|\le10^{-7}(=10^{-5}10^{-2})\\\\&space;Using\:MSE\:as\:cost\:function...\\&space;|Y^s_i-\gamma^s_i|\le10^{-7}\Rightarrow&space;(Y^s_i-\gamma^s_i)^2\le10^{-14}\Rightarrow&space;\sum_{i=1}^{N}(Y^s_i-\gamma^s_i)^2\le&space;N10^{-14}\Rightarrow&space;\\&space;\frac{1}{N}\sum_{i=1}^{N}(Y^s_i-\gamma^s_i)^2\le&space;10^{-14}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?Let\:(X,Y)\epsilon(\mathbb{R}^{2n}\times\mathbb{R}^{2})\:be\:the\:dataset\:and\:\gamma\epsilon\mathbb{R}^2&space;\:be\:our\:positional\:predictions\:\\where\:n=timesteps-1.\\\\&space;Defining\:as\:assumable\:that\:given\:(Y_i,\gamma_i),&space;|Y_i-\gamma_i|\le10^{-5}\:\:(10\:meters),\\&space;Which\:traduced\:to\:scaled\:data(X^s,Y^s,\gamma^s),\:as\:it\:reduces\:the\:order\:of\\\:magnitude\:10^2\:is:\\\\&space;|Y^s_i-\gamma^s_i|\le10^{-7}(=10^{-5}10^{-2})\\\\&space;Using\:MSE\:as\:cost\:function...\\&space;|Y^s_i-\gamma^s_i|\le10^{-7}\Rightarrow&space;(Y^s_i-\gamma^s_i)^2\le10^{-14}\Rightarrow&space;\sum_{i=1}^{N}(Y^s_i-\gamma^s_i)^2\le&space;N10^{-14}\Rightarrow&space;\\&space;\frac{1}{N}\sum_{i=1}^{N}(Y^s_i-\gamma^s_i)^2\le&space;10^{-14}" title="Let\:(X,Y)\epsilon(\mathbb{R}^{2n}\times\mathbb{R}^{2})\:be\:the\:dataset\:and\:\gamma\epsilon\mathbb{R}^2 \:be\:our\:positional\:predictions\:\\where\:n=timesteps-1.\\\\ Defining\:as\:assumable\:that\:given\:(Y_i,\gamma_i), |Y_i-\gamma_i|\le10^{-5}\:\:(10\:meters),\\ Which\:traduced\:to\:scaled\:data(X^s,Y^s,\gamma^s),\:as\:it\:reduces\:the\:order\:of\\\:magnitude\:10^2\:is:\\\\ |Y^s_i-\gamma^s_i|\le10^{-7}(=10^{-5}10^{-2})\\\\ Using\:MSE\:as\:cost\:function...\\ |Y^s_i-\gamma^s_i|\le10^{-7}\Rightarrow (Y^s_i-\gamma^s_i)^2\le10^{-14}\Rightarrow \sum_{i=1}^{N}(Y^s_i-\gamma^s_i)^2\le N10^{-14}\Rightarrow \\ \frac{1}{N}\sum_{i=1}^{N}(Y^s_i-\gamma^s_i)^2\le 10^{-14}" /></a>

-&emsp;Result from which we were too far (reaching from 10e-3 to 10e-5 on our MSE values) not knowing why.
+&emsp;Result from which we were too far (reaching from 10e-3 to 10e-4 on our validation MSE values).

 &emsp;In the images below can be found the results from a model with a model consisting of a 150 LSTM layer, and an output layer trying to predict the next 20th position of a 19-size-sequence of points over different areas of the map.